chrisgrieser/shimmering-focus/README.md

 ## Features

 ### Hiding/Showing UI Elements
+- By default, many UI elements are hidden, directing your Focus on the content.
+- You can re-enable individual hidden UI elements by using the [Style Settings Plugin](https://github.com/mgmeyers/obsidian-style-settings/).
-- The Status bar, Header bar, Graph controls, and Collapse arrows are hidden by default, but become visible upon hovering or being active.
+- The status bar, header bar, graph controls, and collapse arrows but become visible upon hovering or being active.
-- You can re-enable all hidden elements by using the [Style Settings Plugin](https://github.com/mgmeyers/obsidian-style-settings/).

 💡 The settings can be accessed without a need for a button via `cmd + ,` (Mac) or `ctrl + ,` (Windows/Linux).